unevens/hiir/readme.txt

 the constraints and inconsistencies, and the code file (.cpp/.hpp) for details about function calls.

-The SIMD version of 1-channel Downsampler2x* and Upsampler2x* are more efficient than the FPU ones only up to 12 coefficients, for almost all implementation.
-Below 12 coefficients, it’s better to use the FPU version.
-However, the *2x4* versions are the most efficient whatever the number of coefficients, as expected.
+The *SseOld filters uses an old SSE implementation which may be sligthly faster than the standard SSE filters on ancient hardware.

+Similarly, the *NeonOld filters use a different processing scheme and may be faster in some cases, mostly with a high numer of coefficients.
+You will have to check the performances on your target architecture with the test application.
+For some reason, with GCC (not Clang), the NEON versions are slow as hell on 32-bit ARM.
+With full optimisation, the FPU versions are faster in almost all cases (tested on Cortex A53 and A72 processors).

+Note that all SIMD versions (except 3DNow!) require the processing object to be aligned on a 16-, 32- or 64-byte boundary.
+Data haven’t to be aligned.

-As you can see, almost all classes are templates based on number of coefficients.
+As you can see, almost all classes are templates based on the number of coefficients.
 This means it is not possible to change this number at run-time.
 This is the most important constraint of this library.
 However the reward is the high speed of the execution.
 Anyway, you could build a wrapper to support variable number of coefficients, althought it means that you will have probably to compile a large number of variations on the same code.

-The library processes only 32-bit floating point data.
+The library processes only 32-bit and 64-bit floating point data.

-hiir is intended to be portable, but has little architecture-dependant pieces of code.
+hiir is intended to be portable, but has some architecture-dependant pieces of code.
 So far, it has been built and tested on:

-     - MS Windows (x86, x64) / MS Visual C++ 2017 (FPU/SSE/3DNow)
+     - MS Windows (x86, x64) / MS Visual C++ 2019 (FPU/SSEx/AVX/3DNow)
-     - MS Windows (x86, x64) / GCC 7.4.0 (FPU/SSE only) on Cygwin
+     - MS Windows (x86, x64) / GCC 9.2.0 (FPU/SSEx/AVX only) on MSYS 2
-     - MS Windows (x86, x64) / Clang 5.0.1 (FPU/SSE only) on Cygwin
+     - MS Windows (x86, x64) / Clang 9.0.0 (FPU/SSEx/AVX only) on MSYS 2
      - MacOS 10.5 (x86, x64) / GCC 4 (FPU/SSE only, old HIIR version)
-     - Linux (ARM32, ARM64) / GCC 7.3.0 (FPU/NEON only)
+     - Linux (ARM32, ARM64) / GCC 8.3.0 (FPU/NEON)
+     - Linux (ARM32, ARM64) / Clang 9.0.0 (FPU/NEON)

 If you happen to have another system and tweak it to make it run successfully, pleeeeease send me your modification so I can include it to the main